 For anyone visiting Rhode Island, Newport is generally an essential destination.
-In fact, it’s one of the must-do spots in all of New England.
-And visiting the famous Gilded Age mansions is the number one Newport activity.
-So you’ll want to know all about those Newport RI mansion tours.
+In fact, it’s one of the must-do spots in all of New England; visiting the famous Gilded Age mansions of Newport is a great RI activity, so you’ll want to know all about the Newport RI mansion tours.

-There are a few options when it comes to seeing these 11 fabulous homes (once referred to as “summer cottages”).
+There are a few options when it comes to seeing these 11 fabulous homes on the Newport mansions list, once referred to as “summer cottages.”
 You can easily drive around town and visit them all individually, taking tours of each.
 Some are given by tour guides, while others are audio tours designed to let you move about the mansions at your leisure.
 You can also choose from unique Newport, RI mansion tours that take you around to the various homes, often by old-fashioned trolley.

 We’ve researched both for you here: what to expect when visiting the Newport mansions on your own, and a selection of top-rated guided tours to choose from.
-Read on for all you need to know about touring the mansions of Newport.
+Read on for all you need to know about touring the Gilded Age mansions in Newport Rhode Island.

-First, why do people want to visit these buildings?
+First, why do people want to visit the Gilded Age mansions in Newport Rhode Island?
 The primary reason is to view the incredible opulence of the mansions; physical manifestations of the wealth of their occupants.
 Newport’s mansions are gorgeous.
 Many of their occupants and owners were among the most famous and well-to-do names in American history, as well.
 So visitors come to Newport to step back in time to these elegant mansions of the past, walking in the footsteps of industrial magnates and oil barons and reveling in the luxury that was enjoyed by those in the upper echelons of society.

 By the dawn of the 1900s, many of the nation’s wealthiest families were regularly spending their summers in Newport, including the Vanderbilts, Astors, and Morgans.
 Here they hosted lavish parties, hob-knobbed with other rich folks, played plenty of tennis, and enjoyed the stunning New England coastline.